darthrellimnad/evergreen-functional-fe-web-app/README.md

 We can match or exceed the quality of many proprietary, non-web solutions this way and avoid building multiple versions of the same app just to support multiple commercial platforms.
 And unlike commercial platforms, web applications can work forever as long as the web standards exist and browser manufacturers adhere to them.
 As a result, they can be more energy efficient and better for the environment 🌲✌️.
 You just need a basic computer, text editor, and browser to get started, whether you need a Back End (BE) server or not.

-Here's one generic way to do it, presented as an abstract idea... no software patents should hamper the accessible web.
+This document describes one generic way to do it, presented as an abstract idea... no software patents should hamper the accessible web.

-## What is this good for?

-*... absolutely nothing! (jk)*

-The application design described here won't be for everyone or every web project.
-This is primarily intended for projects that intend to require javascript (JS) and some advanced software development techniques.
-The purpose is to promote system testability, stability and resilience while managing application behavior with JS.
-Here are some possible use-cases I've come across where this might be helpful:

-- Improving the design of existing JS rendered or "JS framework" web apps when changing core technologies isn't feasible or desired.
-- Isomorphic web applications.
-- Web Games that don't require extreme graphical power.
-- Non-traditional "web tools" that are only really feasible with JavaScript.
-- Large-scale and/or complicated web apps that require a lot of async data communication, interaction and correctness on the FE.
-- Accessible digital art projects.
-- Complicated "web components" that are essentially "isolated applications" and intended to be embedded inside of another application or web page.
-- A super cheap way for anyone to learn advanced software and web development techniques.
-- Sharable application prototypes that may one day be rebuilt with different technologies.
-- Offline web applications.

 ## Basic Recipe